saucekode/scadevops/README.md

 ## STEPS

 #### INSTALL AWS CLI & AWS ROOT USER CONFIGURATION
-Created a script to install aws cli via docker or locally.
+Created a bash script to install aws cli via docker or locally.

 - clone or fork this repository
 - cd into "wk1s2" folder in your terminal